notcake/glua-minecraft-planning/anarchocapitalism-simulator-2018.md

 * Don't be annoying
 * Don't be an asshole
 * Try to be nice
+* Don't grief
 * Don't steal
 * Don't cheat
+* Don't raid unless all members of both sides have agreed to PvP
 * Don't destroy other people's buildings or property without permission
 * Do not rules-lawyer